Protecting Cannabis Users Against Discrimination in the Workplace:

 What is Assembly Bill 2188?

 Assembly Bill (AB) 2188 is one of the most significant developments thus far in anti-discrimination laws to protect cannabis users.
-The bill expands the protections offered by the California Fair Employment and Housing Act (FEHA) to cover employees and job applicants who use cannabis while off the clock and away from the workplace.
+The bill expands the protections offered by the California Fair Employment and Housing Act (FEHA) to cover employees and job applicants of employers with at least five employees who use cannabis while off the clock and away from the workplace.

 Starting on January 1, 2024, employers with five or more employees must comply with AB 2188 and avoid discrimination based on off-duty cannabis use.
 This means that employers cannot use an individual's cannabis use to make hiring or firing decisions.
 By protecting employees' rights to use cannabis legally while off the job, California has taken a major step forward in ensuring workplace fairness and inclusivity.